llvm-doe-org/llvm-project/clang/README-OpenACC-design.md

 function calls.
-Second, the Clacc compiler's source-to-source mode is intended to produce standard OpenMP that can be compiled by foreign OpenMP compilers, but these runtime calls are not standard and would fail to link without Clacc's OpenACC runtime even when OpenACC profiling is not desired.
+Second, the Clacc compiler's source-to-source mode is intended to produce standard OpenMP that can be compiled by foreign OpenMP compilers, but these runtime calls are not standard and would fail to link without Clacc's OpenACC runtime even when support for OpenACC profiling and routines is not desired.
 Third, unlike LLVM IR codegen, `TransformACCToOMP` currently runs immediately after each OpenACC directive is parsed, when `func_end_line_no` is not yet known.
 There are various ways to mitigate some of these issues, such as requiring the user to opt into these source-level insertions when OpenACC profiling is required.
 However, it is our conclusion that Clacc's current design is cleaner and provides a clearer path to reuse between OpenACC and OpenMP implementations.

 Currently, Clacc's implementation actually suffers from the first problem mentioned for the alternative source-level design.
 That is,